tasawar-hussain/scrapy/docs/topics/developer-tools.rst

 of the page are loaded dynamically through multiple requests.
 While this can be quite tricky, the `Network`-tool in the Developer Tools greatly facilitates this task.
-To demonstrate the Network-tool, let's take a look at the page `quotes.toscrape.com/scroll`_.
+To demonstrate the Network-tool, let's take a look at the page `quotes.toscrape.com/scroll`_ .

-The page is quite similar to the basic `quotes.toscrape.com`_-page, but instead of the above-mentioned ``Next`` button, the page automatically loads new quotes when you scroll to the bottom.
+The page is quite similar to the basic `quotes.toscrape.com`_ page, but instead of the above-mentioned ``Next`` button, the page automatically loads new quotes when you scroll to the bottom.
 We could go ahead and try out different XPaths directly, but instead